bvr/bvr.github.io/_posts/2023-06-28-encode-url.md

 ---
 layout: post
-title: Encode/decode url
+title: Encode special chars in URL
 published: yes
 tags:
   - perl
   - Mojo::URL
   - Web
   - Mojolicious
 ---
-Very short post - I recently needed to build an url with weird character `#` in authentication string.
-It was clear that the character needed to be somehow encoded.
-There is for sure many convertors on the net, but I reached for utility class from [Mojolicious][1] framework, the [Mojo::URL][2].
-Following script would do
+I recently needed to build an URL with the weird character # in an authentication string.
+It was clear that the character needed to be properly encoded.
+There are for sure many online convertors, but I reached for a utility class from the [Mojolicious][1] framework, called [Mojo::URL][2].
+The following script demonstrates how to handle this:

 ```perl
 use Mojo::URL;